 If you're wondering how to pack your cooler effectively, we've got you covered with a comprehensive guide about how to do it and why it works.
-We also have several video how-tos about your ORCA cooler.

 Ice will be your best friend when it comes to keeping your cooler and food or drinks cold, and you'll need plenty of it.